 You can choose to "focus" on one of the encounters by tapping on it.
 The white bar will show the Pokémon as a shaded silhouette.
 (Pokémon you've previously captured will appear in full detail.)
 Walk roughly the distance of the detection circle.
 If the number of footprints doesn't go down, turn around and walk in the other direction.
 If it wasn't North or South, return to your starting point and walk East or West until you track it down.

 Bear in mind that you won't always have to do this.
 You'll find plenty of Pokémon wandering around wherever you go.
-That said, this knowledge is useful if you're really after a certain type of Pokémon.
+That said, this knowledge is useful if you're really after a certain species of Pokémon.

 Water, Grassy Areas, and Moving Leaves